status-im/energy-efficient-bok/.github/PULL_REQUEST_TEMPLATE/test_result_pr_template.md

-[comment]: # (Please change "report/build-name" to your branch name with the test report)
+[comment]: # (Please change "report/example" to your branch name with the test report you want to merge)

 ### Manual energy consumption test report